 Clutch: 9 to 17 eggs

-This turtle is not especially timid or aggressive.
-If pursued in water they seek concealment in bottom vegetation, or rely on their speed in swimming, which is considerable.
+The common map turtle may seek concealment in bottom vegetation, or rely on their speed in swimming, which is considerable.
 In the spring they spend most of the day basking in the sun, but in warmer weather they head for deeper water.
 At the approach of winter they head for shallow water again.
 They seem to have a reluctance to burrow into the mud, as they are quite often stranded on shore when the water has frozen over

 Crayfish, snails, insects, mollusks, fish